 Anything after the = will be passed to the module as arguments.
 Check the specific module’s documentation for a list of accepted arguments.

-Changed in version 1.9.2: min_state_time has been added to the graphics section. kivy_clock has been added to the kivy section default_font has beed added to the kivy section
+Changed in version 1.10.0: min_state_time and allow_screensaver have been added to the graphics section. kivy_clock has been added to the kivy section. default_font has beed added to the kivy section.

 Changed in version 1.9.0: borderless and window_state have been added to the graphics section.
 The fake setting of the fullscreen option has been deprecated, use the borderless option instead. pause_on_minimize has been added to the kivy section.

 Changed in version 1.8.0: systemanddock and systemandmulti has been added as possible values for keyboard_mode in the kivy section. exit_on_escape has been added to the kivy section.